Low vision involves not being able to see the world around you very well even with corrective devices like glasses or contact lenses. (Learn More)

 There are other measures of low vision, including loss of peripheral vision and blind spots around the visual field.
 The American Community Survey from 2014 found that 2.3 percent of people ages 16 and older have a visual disability or low vision.

-How Can You Tell if You Have Low Vision?
+How to Tell if You Have Low Vision (Signs & Symptoms)

 The range of vision changes or vision loss includes: